Sajia-Akrami/Coffe-Project/README.md

-The File contains Html Css and a bit of Java script.
+The Files contain Html Css and a bit of Java script.